Fernando Verdasco accepted a two-month ban that will expire on January 8th, 2023, following a positive test for a banned substance.

-Verdasco, who has ADHD and takes medication for it, failed the test from an ATP Challenger tournament in Rio de Janeiro, Brazil, earlier this year because he forgot to renew his Therapeutic Use Exemption (TUE) for the medicine.
+Verdasco, who has ADHD and takes medication for it, failed the test at an ATP Challenger tournament in Rio de Janeiro, Brazil, earlier this year because he forgot to renew his Therapeutic Use Exemption (TUE) for the medicine.

-The ITIA recognized the circumstances of the situation and decided against the usual two-year penalty for Verdasco, opting for only a two-month one, as according to them, "his violation was inadvertent and unintentional" and also, the players "bears no significant fault or negligence."
+The ITIA recognized the circumstances of the situation and decided against the usual two-year ban for Verdasco, opting for only a two-month one, as according to them, "his violation was inadvertent and unintentional" and also, the players "bears no significant fault or negligence."

 "The ITIA accepts that the player did not intend to cheat, that his violation was inadvertent and unintentional, and that he bears No Significant Fault or Negligence for it."